Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

 \subsection{Unstable Scenarios}

-We now turn to the unstable regime, characterised by the mass hierarchy $M_{S_B}>2M_{S_A}$, for which the heavier state $S_B$ is no longer cosmologically stable.
-The decay channel $S_B\to S_A S_A$ becomes kinematically open.
-This qualitatively changes the coupled Boltzmann evolution: the final dark matter abundance (ultimately $\Omega_{\rm tot}\to \Omega_{S_A}$) is not determined solely by annihilations and scatterings with the SM bath, but can receive an additional non-thermal contribution from the decay of the heavier state.
+We now turn to the decay-mediated regime, defined by \(M_{S_B}>2M_{S_A}\), for which the heavier state \(S_B\) is unstable and \(S_B\to S_A S_A\) is kinematically open.
+The asymptotic dark matter abundance is then carried by the stable \(S_A\) sector, while the decaying \(S_B\) population can provide a non-thermal contribution whose importance depends on the parent abundance at the decay epoch and on the corresponding transfer of comoving number density into the stable daughter population.

-A key point in these decay-mediated regimes is that the parent abundance can be phenomenologically relevant even if the parent does \emph{not} survive until today.
-In practice, $S_B$ may contribute negligibly to the present-day energy density, yet still \emph{reshape} the final $\Omega_{S_A}$ by transferring its comoving number density into the stable species at late times.
-In other words, what matters is not the relic abundance of $S_B$ \emph{today}, but the amount of $S_B$ present when the decay occurs and the resulting transfer into $S_A$ after (or alongside) the standard production of $S_A$.
-This injection-driven modification of the final relic density is less commonly emphasised in the multi-component Higgs-portal literature and is one of the distinctive aspects of the present $\mathbb{Z}_4$ setup.